Our Writers

 Charles Estacious White

-3 articlesCharles Estacious White is originally from New Orleans.
+5 postsCharles Estacious White is originally from New Orleans.
 He writes poetry, fiction, and nonfiction.
 He is married with three kids and teaches English at the local juvenile detention center.

 Consuelo G. Flores

-from Los Angeles ∙ 3 articlesThe youngest of ten siblings in a Mexican immigrant family, Consuelo is a Legacy Artist of Self Help Graphics & Art in East L.A., and a former director in SAG-AFTRA’s Equity & Inclusion Department.
+from Los Angeles ∙ 3 postsThe youngest of ten siblings in a Mexican immigrant family, Consuelo is a Legacy Artist of Self Help Graphics & Art in East L.A., and a former director in SAG-AFTRA’s Equity & Inclusion Department.

 James Finn

-from rural Michigan ∙ 2 articlesJames Finn is an LA Blade columnist, former Air Force intelligence analyst, Queer Nation and Act Up NY alumnus, and an agented novelist.
+from rural Michigan ∙ 2 postsJames Finn is an LA Blade columnist, former Air Force intelligence analyst, Queer Nation and Act Up NY alumnus, and an agented novelist.
 He lives in Michigan with an English Pointer and a small cat.

 Ben Lane